Eric is an aquarium enthusiast with over two decades of experience caring for a wide array of tropical fish.

 But if you are really concerned about your betta fish being bored there are some things you can do.
 There are “exercise mirrors” that let him see his own reflection, which he will flare at because he thinks it is another fish.
 If you choose to try this I suggest only allowing him to do it for short periods of time so he doesn’t get stressed out.

 Some people like to try to play with their betta fish.
-My sister used the to “train” her betta to do tricks.
-It was pretty funny, and even though the fish my not have been less bored, at least she was.
+My sister used the R2 Fish School to “train” her betta to do tricks.
+It was pretty funny, and even though the fish may not have been less bored, at least she was.
 If you try this please be careful, follow the instructions, and don’t do anything that will stress out or harm your fish.
-R2 Fish School

 - No aggressive tankmates.